kallya21/DevOps-Course-Starter/README.md

 $ curl -dH -X POST "https://\$<deployment_username>:<deployment_password>@<webapp_name>.scm.azurewebsites.net/docker/hook"
 ```
 Upon successfully triggering the webhook, you should receive a link to a log-stream related to the re-pulling of the image and restarting the app.

+## Encryption Status
+Encryption-at-rest is a security measure used for persisted data, such as data stored on hard drives, solid-state drives (SSDs), databases, or cloud storage.
+It involves encrypting the data before it is written to the storage medium, ensuring that the data remains encrypted while at rest or not actively being accessed.

+Azure Cosmos DB stores its primary databases on SSDs.
+It uses AES-256 encryption on all regions where the account is running.
+Encryption-at-rest is "on" by default.
+There are no controls to turn it off or on.
+For more detailed information on encryption-at-rest in CosmosDB, refer to the [official Microsoft documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/database-encryption-at-rest).